 Paras

-Paras was never founded.
-Paras first came into discussion in Bali’s Sanur coastline during the height of Covid-19 in 2020.
-The discussion was ranging from simple topics from hotel architecture, artist residency, hospitality, leisure and tourism, cultural identity and cultural exchange, to lesser known subjects such as bioregionalism and regenerative farming.
+Paras emerged not as a founded entity, but as a discourse that began along Bali’s Sanur coastline in 2020, during the height of the Covid-19 pandemic.
+The conversations encompassed a broad spectrum, ranging from conventional topics like hotel architecture, artist residencies, hospitality, leisure, tourism, cultural identity, and exchange, to more specialised areas such as bioregionalism and regenerative farming.